ksu-is/TextQuest/Roadmap.md

 # Project Roadmap

-## Current Sprint
+## Sprint 1
-- [ ] Search for related repositories on GitHub and evaluate their features.
-  - Find one repository related to my current project.

-- [ ] Clone and test repository.
+- [x] Have idea for project.
+- [x] Created README file doing an overview of the project.
-  - Clone the selected repository then test it.
+- [x] Find another python code repository similar to your project and test it.

+## Sprint 2
+- [x] Make a python file for your code.
-- [ ] Create initial project structure in a new GitHub repository.
+- [ ] Make small updates and commit messages in repository.
-  - Create folders for the project.
+- [ ] Have at least 6 code changes and explain reasoning.

-- [ ] Document project setup and usage in the README.
+- [ ] Track progress in roadmap document.

-  - Write installation and usage instructions for the README.md file.
+## Sprint 3